 The medieval hill town of Pitigliano is situated in a dramatic position 300 metres high above a plain, in a natural defensive position that is further enhanced by the presence of fortified walls.
 The town is within the Grosseto Province in the southern part of Tuscany.

-A visit to Pitigliano itself can start in the square called Piazza Pietruccioli.
-From here you have access to the ancient fortified citadel, and its main square, called Piazza Garibaldi.
-The principal sights with Pitigliano are all close to here, starting perhaps in nearby Piazza Cavour you can admire the arches of the mighty aqueduct built in the 16th century by Gian Francesco Orsini.
+Your visit to Pitigliano itself can start in the square called Piazza Pietruccioli.
+From here you have access to the ancient fortified citadel and also its main square, called Piazza Garibaldi.
+The principal sights with Pitigliano are all close to here, starting perhaps in nearby Piazza Cavour where you can admire the arches of a mighty aqueduct built in the 16th century by Gian Francesco Orsini.

-The great Palace of the Orsini (one time Lords of the city) can be seen in the Piazza della Repubblica.
-The Palace stands as a veritable fortress and is built in a variety of styles, medieval and renaissance in particular, because of the different times of its expansion and restructuring.
+The great Palace of the Orsini (the Orsini were medieval lords of the city) can be seen in the Piazza della Repubblica.
+The Palace stands as a veritable fortress and is built in a variety of styles, medieval and renaissance in particular, as a result of the different times of its expansion and restructuring.

 Hence the tower and courtyard are in a Medieval style, and contrast with a portal lavishly decorated with the emblem of the Orsini Family, in Renaissance style.

-Highlights include an ancient 'biconical' vase painted with geometric patterns, from the second half of the 8th century BC and once used as an urn and the “kantharos” (a cup with two handles), with braided handles from the 7th century BC.
+Highlights in the museum include an ancient 'biconical' vase painted with geometric patterns from the second half of the 8th century BC and once used as an urn, and the “kantharos” (a cup with two handles), with braided handles from the 7th century BC.

 Also in the Museum of the Orsini there are many rooms with collections of sacred objects, coins, sculptures, paintings on wood, and works by local painters Francesco Zuccarelli (1702-1788), Pietro Aldi (1852-1888) and Paride Pascucci (1866-1954).